NextCenturyCorporation/mcs-scene-generator/README.md

 - [ramps.yaml](./ile_configs/ramps.yaml) Generates scenes with ramps leading up to platforms and a soccer ball retrieval target either on top of the platform or on the floor adjacent to the platform.
 - [ramps_with_agent.yaml](./ile_configs/ramps_with_agent.yaml) Generates scenes with ramps leading up to platforms and an agent with a soccer ball retrieval target.
 - [tools.yaml](./ile_configs/tools.yaml) Generates scenes with a large moveable block tool and a soccer ball retrieval target completely surrounded by lava.
+- [tool_with_more_lava.yaml](./ile_configs/tool_with_more_lava.yaml) Generates scenes with a large moveable block tool and a soccer ball retrieval target completely surrounded by lava, along with extra pools of lava that may obstruct your path to the tool.

 Eval 6 Tasks: